devarsh7/Task-Management-System/README.md

 # Task-Management-System

 ## Overview
 This is a simple Task Management System which is a web application designed to streamline task management processes.
 It is developed in Python using Django framework and uses SQLite database, which provides users with a robust platform to create, update, and manage tasks efficiently.
-The system includes REST API endpoints for seamless integration, a user-friendly dashboard and user authentication.
+The system includes REST API endpoints for seamless integration, a user-friendly dashboard and JWT authentication for API endpoints.

 ## Dashboard
 Here is a screenshot of the dashboard that I have designed for the user.